Peer Review Policy

 Editorial and Peer Review Policies

-Two peer reviewers will review a manuscript and submit a recommendation to the editor.
+Two peer reviewers (field experts) will review a manuscript and submit a recommendation to the editor.
 If recommended, the editor can grant authors the opportunity to revise the manuscript or the article is rejected, per reviewer recommendations.
 A final decision is made about a manuscript after two expert reviewers have provided the editor with a recommendation.
 The editor is granted the final accept or reject decision, primarily when there is a split decision between two reviewers.
-The process usually takes less than 30 days from submission to publication, if accepted.
+The process usually takes less than 35 days from submission to publication, if accepted.
 The time frame is highly dependent upon authors and reviewers promptness.
-Research Directs encourages reviewers to return an initial decision within 14 days.

 Peer Review Steps